elastic/apm/docs/agents/agent-development.md

 - The transaction `result` should be `HTTP Nxx`, where N is the first digit of the status code (e.g. `HTTP 4xx` for a 404)
 - The transaction `outcome` should be `"success"` for HTTP status codes < 500 and `"failure"` for status codes >= 500. \
   Status codes in the 4xx range (client errors) are not considered a `failure` as the failure has not been caused by the application itself but by the caller.
+  As there's no browser API to get the status code of a page load, the RUM agent always reports `"unknown"` for those transactions.
 - The transaction `name` should be aggregatable, such as the route or handler name.
 Examples:
     - `GET /users/{id}`
     - `UsersController#index`